kberov/Ado/README.md

 # GETTING STARTED

+- Start a personal blog with [Ado::Manual::FiveMinutes](https://metacpan.org/pod/Ado::Manual::FiveMinutes) if you are impatient.
 - Read the [Ado::Manual::Intro](https://metacpan.org/pod/Ado::Manual::Intro) for a general overview.
 - To see different installation methods, go to [Ado::Manual::Installation](https://metacpan.org/pod/Ado::Manual::Installation).
-- Start a personal blog in [Ado::Manual::FiveMinutes](https://metacpan.org/pod/Ado::Manual::FiveMinutes).
+- To learn about plugins and how to write your own plugin, see [Ado::Manual::Plugins](https://metacpan.org/pod/Ado::Manual::Plugins).

 # SUPPORT AND DOCUMENTATION